-I’m William, a web manager and strategist in the greater Washington, D.C. area.
+I’m William, a web project manager and strategist in the greater Washington, D.C. area.
 I deliver comprehensive web management and strategy for an organization.
-A web professional my entire career, I’ve worked with a mainstream media company, several federal clients and now a global scientific & medical association.
+A web professional my entire career, I’ve worked with a mainstream media company, a global scientific & medical association and several federal clients.
 I enjoy the process of helping stakeholders from interdisciplinary teams tell their story on the web.

 I specialize in requirements analysis, project design, process optimization, web standards/accessibility, scalability, user experience, responsive design and implementation.

 Internet Manager contracted to American Association for Clinical Chemistry

 In my role as Internet Manager, I provided day-to-day leadership of website projects.
 Working with teams from across the association and managing a junior webmaster, I ensured that aacc.org, iTunes and partner sites were up to date, I also collaborated with the applications team and vendor to ensure Sitecore hotfixes and other deployments were successful on an ad hoc and scheduled basis.